 See what is next for Azure at Microsoft Ignite

 Get all your Azure questions answered by the experts who build it.
 This year’s schedule is still in progress, but here are some highlights from last year’s conference: Deliver more features faster with a modern development and test solution; Protect your data using Azure's encryption capabilities and key management; Build tiered cloud storage in Microsoft Azure.
 Register now to join us at Microsoft Ignite and access the latest Azure content.

 Learn how data can transform the way you work

-The Microsoft Data Insights Summit is back June 12 and 13, 2017, in Seattle, Washington.
-The event is designed to help you identify deeper insights, make better sense of your data, and take action to transform your business.
-You'll have direct access to the engineers behind our business intelligence tools—so ask your toughest questions and learn best practices.
-Discover the latest trends, tools, and product road maps at hands-on workshops, keynotes, speaker sessions, and more.
+The Microsoft Data Insights Summit is back 12 and 13 June 2017, in Seattle, Washington.
+The event is designed to help you identify deeper insights, make better sense of your data and take action to transform your business.
+You will have direct access to the engineers behind our business intelligence tools—so ask your toughest questions and learn best practices.
+Discover the latest trends, tools and product road maps at hands-on workshops, keynotes, speaker sessions and more.
 Register today.